vexide/internal-documentation/src/pros-rs/README.md

 # pros-rs

-This chapter is for docs specifically related to pros-rs.
+This chapter is for archived docs specifically related to pros-rs.